Meet the Staff

 207-228-8170

-Julia Bergeron-Smith is a Policy Associate at the Catherine E. Cutler Institute’s Justice Policy Program.
-She considers herself a generalist who leverages her passions for project management, organizational processes, and program evaluation to help teams make strategic and informed decisions.
-She has managed local, state, and nation-wide training, technical assistance, and stakeholder engagement efforts while also providing data analysis and interpretation.
-She has been with the Cutler Institute since 2013 and previously worked in the area of child welfare, providing program evaluation for Youth and Community Engagement initiatives.
-Prior to joining Cutler, she worked for non-profits that serve at-risk youth and young adults.
+Julia Bergeron-Smith, MPPM, MSW, is a Policy Associate at the Catherine Cutler Institute’s Justice Policy Program and serves as the Director of the Maine Statistical Analysis Center (SAC), which is housed at the Muskie School of Public Service.
+Ms. Bergeron-Smith’s research and policy focus areas include justice policy, child welfare, social policy, and community well-being.
+She considers herself a generalist who leverages her big-picture thinking, passion for project management, and deep commitment to collaboration to support partners in making strategic and informed decisions.
+She manages local, state, and nation-wide research, technical assistance, and stakeholder engagement efforts while also providing data analysis and interpretation.
+She has been with the Cutler Institute since 2013 and, prior to joining Cutler, worked for non-profits that serve historically underserved youth and young adults.

 ROBYN DUMONT